Serlynne/datasharing/README.md

-##My litle contribution is only this line
+##My little contribution is only this line

 How to share data with a statistician
 ===========